tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

         The character used to represent a pipe is the vertical bar: ``|``.

     RAM
-        Random Access Memory, fasta access volitile memory.
+        Random Access Memory, fast access volatile memory.

     Recursion
-        A procedure whose implementaiton calls itself.
+        A procedure whose implementation calls itself.
 Of practical use for problems where the solution depends on smaller instances of the same problem.

     Scope